lathamfell/trader_bot/README.md

 * NOTE: if substantive change made to app logic or TradingView input alerts, `db_flusher.py` should be run after deployment is complete to reset app state.

 To connect to BetaBot:
-`ssh -i "alphabot-aws-key-pair.pem" ubuntu@ec2-100-25-132-178.compute-1.amazonaws.com`
-To kick off BetaBot:
+Navigate to location of pem file. (~/Documents on Chronos PC) `ssh -i "alphabot-aws-key-pair.pem" ubuntu@ec2-100-25-132-178.compute-1.amazonaws.com` To kick off BetaBot:
 `cd /home/betabot`